Curious About When The hot Air Balloon Was Invented And Who Built the First Hot Air Balloon?

 Although the Chinese had experimented with an airborne lantern for thousands of years, there is no proof that a human ever made an ascent.
 The first aerial voyages in hot air balloons with authenticated proof of flying human beings are the Montgolfier balloons.
 All true hot air ballooning historians must point to the Montgolfier Balloon as the first practical and fully successful experiment in navigating the air.

-At the next meeting of the Royal Academy of Arts and Sciences of Paris, the eminent body voted Stephen Montgolfier a gold medal in having made the most important discovery of the period.
+At the next meeting of the Royal Academy of Arts and Sciences of Paris, the eminent body voted Stephen Montgolfier a gold medal for having made the most important discovery of the period.
 The Montgolfiers did not exactly understand the cause or nature of the material that gave ascensive power to their balloons.
-They attributed the balloons’ ascension not to a rarified state of air, but to a peculiar gas that involved burning straw and wool.
-They termed these “certain materials”.
-It was the want for a better name, that the name given was “Montgolfier gas”.
-It actually fooled a few members of the Royal Academy to believe that a new lighter than air gas other than hydrogen or helium had been discovered.
+They attributed the balloons’ ascension not to a rarified state of air but to a peculiar gas that involved burning straw and wool.
+They termed these “certain materials.”
+It was the want for a better name that the name given was “Montgolfier gas.”
+It fooled a few members of the Royal Academy into believing that a new lighter-than-air gas other than hydrogen or helium had been discovered.

 In 1785, Pilatre de Rozier and Romain attempted to cross the English Channel in a combined balloon using hydrogen and heat.
 Unfortunately, this volatile mixture of highly flammable hydrogen with fire caused both men’s deaths thirty minutes after liftoff!
 In 1874 Jean Pierre Blanchard successfully flew across the English channel using hydrogen.